![]() |

 Society's Role in the Legal System

-The legal system works in the broader context of society which reflecting its values, norms, and expectations.
+The legal system works in the broader context of society which reflects its values, norms, and expectations.
 The Collegium system aims to maintain a balance between societal needs and the judicial process of appointments.
 Society demands a judiciary which takes responsibility for its evolving needs, and the Collegium system seeks to ensure that judges appointed will understand and interpret these societal expectations.